ietf-rats-wg/rats-endorsements/draft-ietf-rats-endorsements.md

 and potentially contradicting, Endorsements apply at the time of appraisal.
-Endorsement formats therefore need a way to bind a validity period to Endorsement content, in addition to any validity information about the Endorser's standing, so that a Verifier can determine which Endorsement supersedes others given the same condition.
-For example,
+Endorsement formats therefore need a way to bind a validity period to Endorsement content, in addition to any validity information about the Endorser's standing (discussed below), so that a Verifier can determine which Endorsement supersedes others given the same condition.
-{{-rats-corim}} provides a `rim-validity` window in the corim-map for this purpose, distinct from the `signature-validity` window.
+For example, {{-rats-corim}} provides a `rim-validity` window in the corim-map for this purpose.

 The Endorser's standing (i.e., the fact that its signing key or certificate is still valid or its trust anchor is still recognized) is a